Egbert-Azure/egbert-azure.Github.io/_posts/2023-12-22-The-Playchess-Chessclub.md

 ![Live Tournament](<../assets/images/live tournament view.png>)

 Your own games are automatically synchronized in your Chessbase or Fritz program.
+The link is also in the navigation bar of the blog page (look for **Playchess**)

 In summary, ChessBase's web tools and online chess platform provide a comprehensive and innovative suite of tools for chess enthusiasts of all levels.
 These tools enhance the user's ability to play, learn, and enjoy the game of chess.